cs4p/cscs/docs/tips/homebrew.md

     tailscale login

 # Get homebrew to work with zscalar
-Change the target directory to where your homebrew install is located
+Change the target directory to where your homebrew install is located.
+You can find the homebrew install with `brew --prefix`

     mkdir -p ~/homebrew/etc/openssl@3/certs
-    security find-certificate -a -c "Zscaler" -p /Library/Keychains/System.keychain >> ~/homebrew/etc/openssl@3/certs
+    security find-certificate -a -c "Zscaler" -p /Library/Keychains/System.keychain >> ~/homebrew/etc/openssl@3/certs/ZscalerRootCA.pem